RemixVSL/iomemory-vsl/README.md

 ```

 ## Versions
 The driver is derived from the original iomemory-vsl-3.2.16, but has several fixes and gone through rigorous cleaning of redundant unused and old code.
-Active development is done on master, while *tags* are used for releases.
-The new releases are all tagged from master, whereas the v4.20 releases are tagged from fio-3.2.16.1732, which is a modified version of the original codebase.
+Active development is done on `main` (formerly master), while *tags* are used for releases.
+The new releases are all tagged from `main` (formerly master), whereas the v4.20 releases are tagged from fio-3.2.16.1732, which is a modified version of the original codebase.

 The modified source fixes several known bugs in the driver:
 - silent IO drops